Who Ate My Plants?! Thoughts on Rodent Damage

 Rodent damage on woody plants happens mostly in the winter, particularly during times of heavy snow cover when some rodents have difficulty accessing plants on the ground.
 The young wood just under the bark affords sufficient nutrients to the animals who gnaw through the outer bark layer and eat the young wood.
 This type of damage is immediately apparent in the winter and in the spring, one often finds the bite marks start at the point up to which snow had covered the bark and reach as high as a rabbit could have nibbled while standing on the snow.
-In the area that this chewing occurs, the plant’s ability to transport nutrients and water between the leaves and roots is disrupted.
-If the damage circles the trunk or stem it will typically kill the portion of the plant above the wound.
-In some cases, if the chewing was not deep into the young wood and didn’t encircle the stem, the wounds will heal and the plant will continue to grow.
-If the damage is severe, there is little that can be done to cure a plant with this type of damage.
-With shrubs, if the plant does not appear to leaf out well in the spring the best option is to remove the damaged stems and the plant will produce new ones to fill the gap.
+Where this chewing occurs it disrupts the plant’s ability to transport nutrients and water between the leaves and roots.
+If the damage circles the trunk or stem it will typically kill the portion of the plant above the damage.
+In some cases, if the chewing was not deep into the young wood and didn’t encircle the stem, the wounds will heal and the plant will return to normal.
+There is little that can be done to cure a plant with this type of damage.
+If the plant does not appear to leaf out well in the spring, the best option for shrubs is to remove the damaged stems and the plant will produce new ones to fill the gap.
 If the damage was severe on a tree it will likely never recover and should be removed before infection moves into the wounds and causes the tree to structurally fail and fall unexpectedly.
 Prevention of this damage is possible through the use of trunk protectors; these are plastic or thick paper barriers placed around the base of the plants.
 As this type of rodent damage just occurs in the winter it is only necessary to have the protection around the plant at that time.

 Damage inflicted on herbaceous plants occurs primarily during the growing season.
 It is not uncommon, just when you are beginning to enjoy your perennials, to step out the door one morning and find them completely mowed down, all the tops having been chomped by rabbits and rodents.
 Perennials that have undergone this type of damage have a better outlook than woody plants and grass.
 If the perennials were established for at least one year they generally will come back from the base underground if only the tops were eaten.
 When this sort of incident occurs, it is best to be patient and wait to see if the plants will regrow.
 Occasionally, the damage is not limited to the tops of the plants.
 If the entire plant appears tipped, loose at the base, or suddenly wilts down the roots may have been eaten (see image below).
 Again, be patient, if replanted and water regularly these plants often revive.
 Damage caused by squirrels, however, has a less positive outlook.
 These pests have been known to dig up and eat flower bulbs.
 These plants will not regrow.
 One method to prevent this is dig up the entire area where you will install bulbs, place the bulbs in and lay coarse, mesh screen over the bulbs, then replace the soil.
 When the squirrels dig they will encounter the screen and stop before reaching the bulbs.